 Pumpkins will last up to 3 months if kept in a cool, dark, well-ventilated space.
 If kept in a warmer space, it will keep for about a month.
-Once it has been cut open it can last for up to 2 weeks in a cold fridge (but it will get softer the longer it stays in), and once cooked it should be eaten within one week.
+Once it has been cut open it can last for up to 1 week in a cold fridge (but it will get softer the longer it stays in), and once cooked it should be eaten within 3 days.

 Pumpkin can also be frozen and dehydrated, if you want to store it long-term.

-All of the pumpkin is edible, even the stalk if you have the teeth for it (I don’t!).
+All of the pumpkin is edible, even the stalk if you have the teeth for it.
 The leaves should be cooked and they are very good in soups and stews.
-The seeds can be eaten raw or cooked, I personally like boiling them first to cook them all the way through, and then pan roasting them with different flavours (salted chili and honey cinnamon are two of our favourites).
+The seeds can be eaten raw or cooked, I personally like boiling them first to cook them all the way through, and then pan roasting them with different flavours (salted chilli and honey cinnamon are two of our favourites).
 The flowers are also edible if you have access to them, they can be prepared just like courgette/zucchini flowers.
 I will eventually write individual pages for each of these.